ashadria1/fitness-tracker/README.md

 ## Installation
 💾
-* A mongodb server is required to function properly.
-Either set the MONGODB_URI environment variable or modify the connection uri in server.js to your mongodb server.
+* A mongodb server is required in order for this app to function properly.
+Either set the MONGODB_URI environment variable to your Atlas Database settings, or modify the connection uri in server.js and seed.js to your mongodb server.

 * clone the repo to your local machine
 * `cd project_dir`
 * `npm install`